svfarande/LlamaLens/README.md

-# QuestionsPro Bot
+# LlamaLense 🔍🦙

-This is OpenSoure Llama 3.2 RAG app or Chat Bot who answers the questions based on context. **The awesome part of this application is the LLM runs locally!** 🔥
+LlamaLense 🔍🦙 is OpenSoure Llama 3.2 RAG app or Chat Bot who answers the questions based on context. **The awesome part of this application is the LLM runs locally!** 🔥
 It takes doc and question as input and returns the answer based on context from the doc.
 If Question is irrelevant to doc it simply says  "I don't know the answer".

 ## Pre-requisites & Setup: